 Statistical Analysis

 Sample size assumptions included: week 73 favorable outcomes in 75% of participants in experimental groups, 70% of participants in the control, and relapse in 10%; 11% ineligible for mITT and 10% more ineligible for PP. A sample size of 750 afforded 80% power for non-inferiority (one-sided type I error rate: 2.5%) of 3 experimental regimens in the mITT and 2 in the PP populations.
-The non-inferiority margin was set at -12% because the control was designed to perform far better than other recent standards.13,14 Slightly worse efficacy of experimental regimens was considered an acceptable tradeoff to achieve the substantial shortening and pill-burden-reduction benefits of the experimental regimens.
+The non-inferiority margin was set at -12% because the control was designed to perform better than other recent standards.13,14 Slightly worse efficacy of experimental regimens was considered an acceptable tradeoff to achieve the shortening and pill-burden-reduction benefits of the experimental regimens.
 Lastly, three recent TB treatment trials used the 12% margin.6,15,16

 The efficacy analysis relied on the absolute between-group difference in the percentages of participants with favorable outcome at Week 73.
 To sequence regimen comparisons, we used a hierarchical-testing approach (Supplement 2.7).
 Non-inferiority in the mITT population was established if the lower bound of the 95% confidence interval [CI] around the difference exceeded -12%.
 In this report, PP analyses provide complementary information but are not used for formal testing of a non-inferiority comparison.
 Risk differences were estimated using a binomial regression model (generalized linear model for a binomial outcome with an identity link function).
 The primary analysis was unadjusted.
 Secondary analyses explored confounding by prespecified covariates (Supplement 2.7).
 Cox regression was used to estimate crude hazard ratios for time from randomization to unfavorable outcome and 95% confidence intervals (CI) for each experimental group.
 Schoenfeld residuals were used to test the proportional hazards assumption.
 Adjusted, subgroup, sensitivity, and post-hoc efficacy analyses are described in the Supplement (2.7).
 We estimated the frequency of death, SAEs, AESIs and AEs of Grade 3 or higher by group.
 For Grade 3 or higher AEs, we also estimated the frequency of events related to a study drug.
 All analyses were performed in Stata version 17.0.